Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Camden and are not the council.
 About us

-Northumberland House, High Holborn
+Northumberland House, High Holborn, London WC1V 7JZ

-The committee was scheduled to consider a proposal for the change of use of 303-306 Northumberland House, High Holborn, London WC1V 7JZ, from office and retail (Class E) to a hotel (Class C1).
-The plans included the replacement of windows, alterations to shopfronts, the removal of an external escape stair, the addition of blue/green roofs, and changes at roof level including photovoltaic panels and a lift overrun.
-A generator was also proposed at lower ground floor level.
+The committee was scheduled to consider a proposal for the change of use of 303-306 Northumberland House from office and retail (Class E) to a hotel (Class C1).
+The plans included replacement windows, alterations to shopfronts, the addition of blue/green roofs, and a generator.
+The report pack indicated that the building had been largely vacant, with over two years of marketing evidence demonstrating a lack of demand for office space.
+The proposal aimed to bring the building back into active use as a hotel, providing 105 rooms.

-Former Homebase Store, O2 Centre, Finchley Road
+Former Homebase Store, 255 Finchley Road, The O2 Centre, London NW3 6LU

 Attendees